dcapote92/dcapote92/README.md

 ## Hello, I'm Daniel V.!

- Mobile Developer 💻📱
+ Developer 💻📱
- I’m from Cuba, living on the great Brazil 🇨🇺❤️🇧🇷
+From Cuba, living on the great Brazil 🇨🇺❤️🇧🇷

 ## About me